hieuimba/Guess-The-ELO/README.md

 </p>

 ## Description
-Guess the Elo is a game where you can test your chess skills by guessing the Elo rating of a chess match.
+Guess the Elo is a chess-based quiz game where you guess the Elo rating of a chess match.

 ## How To Play
 - Each round presents you with a random chess game from Lichess